16642 Property Investment and Valuation6cp; 1.5hpw lecture; 1.5hpw tutorial; on campus

 This is a core subject usually taken in the second year of the Bachelor of Property Economics.
 The subject focuses on property investment and valuation for various types of properties and stakeholders, mainly using discounted cash flow analysis.
 The subject encourages students to develop cash flow models for investment and valuation decisions, as well as to conduct sensitivity and scenario analyses by Excel software.
 Students' learning experiences also include working in the computer laboratory, online activities, group discussions, software learning, independent reading, and real estate case competition.
 Students should therefore have access to a laptop during Tutorials with Excel software.

 The knowledge and skills learned from the subject have practical implications as they can assist students in making decisions in real-life investment projects.
 The contents of the subject include basic concepts of investment theory and financial mathematics, net present value, internal rate of return, and their applications.
 Factors that affect investment decisions will also be discussed.

-Assessment is designed to assure students' proficiency in achieving learning objectives of this subject.
+Assessment is designed to assure students' proficiency in achieving the learning objectives of this subject.
 Students are required to select a real-life investment project to apply knowledge learned from the classes.
 In addition, students participate in a Group Assignment on a real estate case competition project.
 The final examination tests students' understanding of investment principles and problem-solving ability in making investment decisions.

 Detailed subject description.